gardener/machine-spec/spec.md

     // 2) The plugin is still initializing, but is otherwise perfectly
     //    healthy.
 In this case a successful response SHALL be returned
     //    with a readiness value of `false`.
 Calls to the plugin's
-    //    Controller and/or Node services MAY fail due to an incomplete
+    //    Machine services MAY fail due to an incomplete
     //    initialization state.
     // 3) The plugin has finished initializing and is ready to service
-    //    calls to its Controller and/or Node services.
+    //    calls to its Machine services.
 A successful
     //    response is returned with a readiness value of `true`.
     //
     // This field is OPTIONAL.
 If not present, the caller SHALL assume
     // that the plugin is in a ready state and is accepting calls to its
-    // Controller and/or Node services (according to the plugin's reported
+    // Machine services (according to the plugin's reported
     // capabilities).
     .google.protobuf.BoolValue ready = 1;
 }